0x0verflow/TipeeeRekt.py/README.md

 > This is only a POC!
 Don't use this against other people without their permission!

 # TipeeeRekt.py
-A tool to hack a streamer's Tipeeestream account with a little bit of social enineering.
+A tool to hack or recover a streamer's Tipeeestream account with a little bit of social enineering.

 ## Credits
  - Code: @0x0verflow